joerivanveen/wp-reading-progress/readme.txt

 == Changelog ==

-1.3.3: improved get top position custom function to include many edge cases, debounced resize event
+1.3.5: improved get top position custom function to include edge cases, debounced resize event

+1.3.4: removed jQuery dependency

+1.3.3: fixed implode deprecated notice

 1.3.2: fix getBoundingClientRect does not work on iOS 8 and 9 (at least), now using custom function for it